 You must complete Part II if the trust or estate derived business income (loss) from both inside and outside of Illinois.
-The decimal resulting from applying the apportionment formula is applied to items of business income (loss) in Part I, Column 2, to determine the amount of business income (loss) apportionable to Illinois.
-The business income apportionment formula is also used to determine business income (loss) apportionable to Illinois on Schedule D for beneficiaries.
+The apportionment factor is applied to items of business income (loss) in Part I, Column 2, to determine the amount of business income (loss) apportionable to Illinois.
+The apportionment factor is also used to apportion business income (loss) on Schedule K-1-T for each beneficiary.
 Gains and losses from sales or exchanges of property included in the property factor are items of business income.